blanselle/oc-mentor-amount-due/readme.md

-#Openclassrooms: Amount Due
+# Openclassrooms: Amount Due for mentor dashboard

-These are some common Modern Tribe Tampermonkey scripts.
-Tampermonkey is only available
+You want to know your current/previous month amount due as openclassrooms mentor?
+This pluggin is for you!

 ## Installation

-- Install Tampermonkey
+- Install Tampermonkey (chrome)
-- Open Tampermonkey in your browser and click the Add Script tab (icon with a plus symbol)
+- Open Tampermonkey in your browser and click on "Create a new Script..." menu
 - Past oc-amount-due.js and save
-- Reload your mentor dashboard on openclassrooms and expand burger menu!
+- Reload your mentor dashboard on openclassrooms and expand burger menu (can takes a few seconds to appear)!